 There are many things that can cause your dog to drool.
 Some maybe less worrying, but dribbling can be an important clue, and a sign that something is wrong with your pet.

-Some dogs with short muzzles, like Boxers and Bulldogs may drool or dribble normally, because their saliva collects in their cheeks, and then is released when they shake their heads.
+Some dogs with short muzzles, like Boxers and Bulldogs, may drool or dribble normally.
+Their saliva collects in their cheeks and then is released when they shake their heads.
 These breeds are also likely to dribble after having a drink of water for the same reason.

-Some dogs will also dribble in response to certain triggers, so sometimes if they anticipate their meal for example, the body will produce saliva as they get excited.
+Others will also dribble in response to certain triggers.
+So sometimes, if they anticipate their meal for example, the body will produce saliva as they get excited.
 Some dogs will also drool in response to stress – if they are nervous or anxious dribbling more can be a subtle cue that they are feeling uncomfortable.

 Signs of a problem